drone-plugins/drone-marathon/DOCS.md

-This plugin can be used to deploy applications to [Marathon](https://mesosphere.github.io/marathon/).
+Use this plugin for deploying applications to [Marathon](https://mesosphere.github.io/marathon/).

+## Config

-The following parameters are used to configure this plugin:
+The following parameters are used to configure the plugin:

 | Parameter     | Description                | |
 |---------------|----------------------------|-------